Rules on record management, e-signatures, storing digital information, document scanning and more

 If you’re going to make the move to a paperless law firm, scanning documents will be a normal first step in file processing.
 Until every law firm and courtroom in the nation goes paperless, you’ll have to convert incoming documents into their digital counterparts.

 You’ll need to assign this task to an employee and create a process that includes this step with every document received.

-Going paperless simply means going digital.
-You’ll need the right hardware and software in place, like a scanner.
+As a law firm, going paperless simply means going digital.
+You’ll need the right hardware and software in place for your law firm, like a document scanner.
 Some of the most recommended scanners for law firms are the ScanSnap series from Fujitsu.
 The iX100 works well for small law firms, while larger firms may fare better with the iX1600 model.

 After you scan all your documents into your case management software, save them as searchable PDFs.
 Again, you’ll need to assign this to an employee (who may need to be trained) as part of the process of receiving documents.

 You’ll find this a welcomed change, as searching through digital client files or locating case documents takes only seconds.
 Locating the right filing cabinet, thumbing through sections and case numbers, and hoping you have the right file will become a thing of the past.

 The beauty of digital record keeping is that you can search using multiple different queries, like file date, date of marriage, last name, property address and more.
 You’ll save space with the paper gone and save time in administrative and filing duties.

 Hopefully, e-signatures have already become a normal part of the way you do business.
 It is already a common practice with industries like banking and real estate.
 If you haven’t implemented this into your business yet, you’re missing out on numerous benefits: